 The screenplay for his next film “Dead, End or: How I Learnt to Stop Living and Love Being Officially Dead” won the Grand Prize at the NAFF/PIFAN International Festival Korea, 2014 and is in pre-production.

-He has written and will be directing “Bombay Samurai”, a neo-noir set in Bombay about an elusive hit-man which begins filming in 2015.
+He has written and will be directing “Bombay Samurai”, a neo-noir set in Bombay about an elusive hit-man which begins filming in late 2017.

 Dev Benegal’s work represents modern Indian cinema which is distinct from the realist or popular traditions of Indian cinema.
 The strength of his films has been their humor, his characters and his unique style combining Indian narrative and western genre.